goda-zu/technical_task_qa_android/README.md

 with a collective goal of getting your tasks completed :sunny:

 This challenge includes:
-- 2 main sections: Theoretical, Manual testing
+3 main sections: Theoretical, Manual testing and Automated testing
-- 1 bonus: Automated testing

 execution may take up to 4 hours